fleckenstein-m/fleckenstein-m.github.io/README.md

 “Design proof” was the name given to the separate site used to develop and review this replacement.
 The current implementation is functional, including the CV, paper downloads, Data, and Teaching pages.
 The phrase is a name, not a limitation of the website.

-The current address is hosted by Sites and is restricted to your account.
-It is not your GitHub Pages publication.
-When the same website is published through your existing GitHub repository, visitors will use your verified public domain or `https://fleckenstein-m.github.io/`; `design-proof` will not be part of that address.
-The local folder name can stay as it is and has no effect on the public URL.
+The private preview address is hosted by Sites and is restricted to your account.
+The public GitHub Pages website is now live at `https://fleckenstein-m.github.io/`.
+The original design-proof folder can remain as a reference; use `F:\AcademicWebpage\github-pages-migration\content\academic.md` for future public-site updates.
+The local folder name has no effect on the public URL.